 Hi!
 My name is Karen Wentworth, and my husband is Mike.
 In 2012, we moved to the New Hampshire countryside and set about trying to live a simpler, more natural lifestyle.
-I left a hectic position, as an executive secretary in public schools in Massachusetts, to a life of gardening, canning, raising chickens and making herbal products.
+I left a hectic full-time position as Executive Secretary to the Superintendent of Schools at a public school district in Massachusetts and being deeply involved in our community, to a life of gardening, canning, raising chickens and making herbal products.
 I have been determined for years to reduce harmful chemicals and fake foods from our home.
 It’s a process, and we are far from perfect, but every little bit helps.

 Many years ago, I earned my Bachelor of Science in Natural Health.
 Since then I have completed an apprenticeship to become a certified herbalist and am now enrolled in an online course to learn more about having an herbal and aromatherapy business.
 I also have spent many, many hours in self-study.
 There will never be enough hours to learn all I want to learn.